-352 AP Biology Grades 11, 12 Prerequisite: An average of 85 or higher in Honors Chemistry and Honors Biology or an average of 90 or higher in Chemistry and Biology.
-All students are required to take the AP exam.
+352 AP Biology Grades 11, 12 1 Credit

+Prerequisite: An average of 85 or higher in Honors Chemistry and Honors Biology or an average of 90 or higher in Chemistry and Biology.
+All students are required to take the AP exam and to pay an additional fee.